chef-tutorials/introduction/README.md

 This is a self-driven tutorial on writing [Opscode Chef](http://www.opscode.com/chef/)'s [cookbooks](http://docs.opscode.com/essentials_cookbooks.html).

 __assumption__: the user is using the [workstation](https://github.com/chef-tutorials/workstation.git) repository's vagrant boxes to run this tutorial.

+__disclaimer__: The cookbooks written in the tutorial are designed for educational purposes.

 Instructions
 ============
 Within the __ubuntu vagrant workstation__: